home-assistant/home-assistant.io/source/_integrations/comelit.markdown

 There is support for the following platform types within Home Assistant:

-- **Comelit Serial Bridge** - allows local control for light and cover devices.
+- **Comelit Serial Bridge** - allows local control for light, cover, irrigation and "other" devices.
 {% include integrations/config_flow.md %}